Updated on 04/24/2023

-What are your relationship goals?
-Maybe you’re looking to tie the knot, maybe you’re thinking about breathing new life into a marriage that’s gotten a little stale.
+Maybe you’re looking to tie the knot, or maybe you’re thinking about breathing new life into a marriage that’s gotten a little stale.
 Perhaps you’d just like your partner not to take you for granted or vice versa.
+All of these are great examples of relationship goals that couples can establish to work together on to improve the happiness of their partnership.

 Are Relationship Goals Necessary?